 - Easy tool-less assembly and installation with suction cups that hold the lift in place.

 - Reclining backrest lets you lay back and enjoy a relaxing bath

-Yes, bath lifts are expensive, but I’ve seen it make a huge impact.
+Yes, bath lifts are expensive, but I’ve seen them make a huge impact.
 If you enjoy a good, hot, soaking bath for relaxing tight muscles and achy joints, it just might become your favorite thing in the house!

 8. Medline Toilet Safety Rails

 Toilet safety rails are a good choice if you just need some help getting up and down.
 They give you the extra help seniors need by adding arms to your toilet set-up.
 Then, you can use those arms to push up or steady yourself on the way down.

 Why I like these Medline Toilet Safety Rails especially: